srcorweb/ai-asssist/README.md

 5. **Important**: Copy the image URI displayed at the end of the script output.
 You'll need this in the next step.

-### Step 3: Deploy stack and get your API URL
+### Step 2: Deploy stack and get your API URL and API Key

 1. Download the CloudFormation template:
    - Lambda: [SwiftChatLambda.template](https://github.com/aws-samples/swift-chat/blob/main/server/template/SwiftChatLambda.template)

-2. Go to [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template?stackName=SwiftChatAPI) and select **Upload a template file** under **Specify template**, then upload the template file you downloaded.
-(Make sure you are in the same region where your API Key was created.)
+2. Go to [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template?stackName=SwiftChat) and select **Upload a template file** under **Specify template**, then upload the template file you downloaded.

 3. Click **Next**, On the "Specify stack details" page, provide the following information:
-    - **ApiKeyParam**: Enter the parameter name you used for storing the API key (e.g., "SwiftChatAPIKey")
-    - **ContainerImageUri**: Enter the ECR image URI from Step 2 output
+    - **ContainerImageUri**: Enter the ECR image URI from Step 1 output

 4. Click **Next**, Keep the "Configure stack options" page as default, Read the Capabilities and Check the "I acknowledge that AWS CloudFormation might create IAM resources" checkbox at the bottom.
 5. Click **Next**, In the "Review and create" Review your configuration and click **Submit**.

-Wait about 3–5 minutes for the deployment to finish, then click the CloudFormation stack and go to **Outputs** tab, you can find the **API URL** which looks like: `https://xxx.execute-api.us-east-1.amazonaws.com/v1`
+6. Wait about 1-2 minutes for the deployment to finish, then click the CloudFormation stack and go to **Outputs** tab:
+   - **APIURL**: Your API URL (e.g., `https://xxx.execute-api.us-east-1.amazonaws.com/v1`)
+   - **ApiKeyConsole**: Click this URL to open the API Gateway API Keys console, find the key named `SwiftChat-api-key` and copy the API Key value

-### Step 4: Open the App and setup with API URL and API Key
+### Step 3: Open the App and setup with API URL and API Key

 1. Launch the App, open the drawer menu, and tap **Settings**.
-2. Paste the `API URL` and `API Key`(The **Value** you typed in Parameter Store) Under Amazon Bedrock -> SwiftChat Server, then select your Region.
+2. Paste the `API URL` and `API Key` under Amazon Bedrock -> SwiftChat Server, then select your Region.
 3. Click the top right ✓ icon to save your configuration and start your chat.

 Congratulations 🎉 Your SwiftChat App is ready to use!

-### Supported Region

-- US East (N. Virginia): us-east-1
-- US West (Oregon): us-west-2
-- Asia Pacific (Mumbai): ap-south-1
-- Asia Pacific (Singapore): ap-southeast-1
-- Asia Pacific (Sydney): ap-southeast-2
-- Asia Pacific (Tokyo): ap-northeast-1
-- Canada (Central): ca-central-1
-- Europe (Frankfurt): eu-central-1
-- Europe (London): eu-west-2
-- Europe (Paris): eu-west-3
-- South America (São Paulo): sa-east-1

 </details>